thundernixon/blog2017/src/pages/09-01-18-things-i-learned-at-typemedia/A-few-things-I-learned-at-TypeMedia.md

 publish: true
 ---

 This July, I graduated from [TypeMedia](http://typemedia.org) in the class of 2018.
 It was one of the most difficult, most rewarding experiences of my life.
 I'm still too close to it to understand its long-term impact on my design career, but I learned a tremendous amount and got to know a bunch of amazing people.
-Since the course, I've moved back to NYC, had an internship in St. Louis, and have found a contract job for the next few months.
+Since the course, I've had an internship in St. Louis, moved back to NYC, and found a contract type design job for the next few months.
 I've also been working on a mini-website to show and explain my thesis project, Recursive Mono & Sans, which I'll be posting publicly when it's ready.
 In the coming months, I will also be working on my class's collective website – a TypeMedia tradition which will be exciting to contribute to.

 However, before I get too far into all of the next projects, I wanted to record a few thoughts about what I learned in TypeMedia.
 Hopefully, my experiences can somehow benefit the new and future students in the program.